joeygibson/toolbox/README.md

 It is based on Debian Jessie, and contains the following additional tools:

 * Netcat
+* Vim
 * HTop
 * Curl
 * Git
 * Sparkyfish
 * Docker
 * Docker Compose

+as well as some aliases that I like:

+    alias ds="ls -lFGskh"
+    alias z=clear
+    alias more=less
+    alias m=less
+    alias top=htop
+    alias fig=docker-compose

 ## Using